-Information Other than the Financial Statements and Auditor's Report Thereon
+Information other than the Financial Statements and Auditor's Report thereon

-The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Director's Report, but does not include the financial statements and our auditor's report thereon.
+The Company's Board of Directors/ management is responsible for the other information.
+The other information comprises the information included in the Annual Report, but does not include the financial statements and our auditor's report thereon.

-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we will not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
+CHARTERED ACCOUNTANTS In connection with our audit of the financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.